Emmanuel Episcopal Greenwood

 Picture

 Altar Guilds are members who care for the Altar area of the church.
 Their duties include altar hangings or paraments, altar linens, Eucharistic vessels, wafers and wine.
 Other duties may be assigned.
 All efforts are executed with a sense of reverence for the Glory of God and the Love of Christ.
 Emmanuel has 4 Altar Guild teams who serve one Sunday per month.
 Fifth Sundays are taken in turn by teams.
 Set up usually involves Saturday time.
 Sunday time covers pre-service set up and after service clean up.
 The Altar Guild usually serves at weddings and funerals.
 Linens are taken home and washed and ironed by Guild members.
 Other duties involve filling candles with oil as well as polishing silver and brass.
 Communication is usually by email so Altar Guild members should be emailers.
-If you would like to be a part of this ministry please contact Beth Askew askewbe(at)msn.com.
+If you would like to be a part of this ministry please contact the church office.

 Coffee Hour